twisted-pear/ipx_wrap/README.md

 # ipx_wrap

+The idea is that IPv6 packets that are sent are turned into IPX packets on the wire and IPX packets that are received are turned into IPv6 packets that can be routed by the IPv6 network stack.

+To rewrite the packets there are two BPF programs.
+To configure them there is a simple command-line utility (`ipx_wrap_if_config`).
+To propagate routes to real IPX hosts there is `ipx_wrap_ripd`.

+Most likely only works with a recent Linux kernel.
+Tested with 6.13.

+## Warning!

+This is highly experimental and has only been sporadically tested against NetWare 6.5.
+It will have bugs or exhibit unexpected behavior.

 ## BPF programs

 There are two BPF programs for the TC hook.
 One for egress, one for ingress.